 Weaning can be a stressful time for mothers and babies.
 To reduce the stress of this, we use a process called “fence line weaning”.
 When we take the calves away from the cows, the calves are placed in a corral next to the pasture, this allows the cows and calves to still have contact but not nurse, so they can adjust gradually.

 Without a doubt the greatest defense against contracting a disease is to never introduce the disease.
 By running a closed herd we eliminate the chances of introducing many diseases that could be carried by new animals.
 Unfortunately some diseases are spread by the air over long distances and only a vaccination program can ensure healthy animals.
 As calves they receive their immunization for most common air borne diseases and are dewormed before going to pasture with their moms.
 Their moms receive a booster shot and are also dewormed.
 Dewormer controls lice and internal parasites that weaken the animal by stealing valuable nutrients.
 However, animals intended for spring butcher will not receive booster vaccinations or dewormer in spring.
+The animals for fall butcher will receive dewormer in the spring but no booster vaccinations.

 To treat and doctor our animals we do not use ropes or horses but use a line chute system instead.
 The line chute is a low stress way to direct and restrain the cow without bruising them.
 Bruising indicates the cow experienced pain which causes stress and damages the meat, which is unacceptable and should be avoided.
 Another way to improve the health of our animals and avoid bruising during winter feeding is by using our own design of feeders.
 Our feeders have an open design to allow cattle to move in and out freely while stimulating the natural grazing position.